yhs666/mc-docs.zh-cn/includes/virtual-machines-common-log-collector-extension.md

 #
 #we need to get the Sasuri from StorageAccount and containers
 #
-$context = New-AzureStorageContext -Protocol https -StorageAccountName $StorageAccountName -StorageAccountKey $StorageAccountKey
+$context = New-AzureStorageContext -Environment AzureChinaCloud -Protocol https -StorageAccountName $StorageAccountName -StorageAccountKey $StorageAccountKey

 $ContainerName = "azurelogcollectordata"
 $existingContainer = Get-AzureStorageContainer -Context $context |  Where-Object { $_.Name -like $ContainerName}